 He liked these for sleeping pants, but I normally get those cheaper around Christmas.
 So we opted out.
 He would not have worn these as pants.

-Full disclosure: They did waive my styling fee, but we did pay for the vast majority all on our own.
+Full disclosure: They did waive my styling fee for this box, but we did pay for the vast majority all on our own.

 I found his sister’s tween stitch fix to be a better fit.
 I’m not sure if that’s because she’s younger, or a girl.
 But either way — it wasn’t a win for this teenager.
 BUT, it was close enough, and things different enough that he’d like to try it again.